oliviaxli12341/final-project-389k/documentation.md

 ## 7. User Interface

-  * Pages are styled using css
+  * Pages are styled using custom CSS.

 ## 8. Deployment